I’ve been guest blogging at Writing at the Red House. My friend, Kathi Lipp, owns this business, which helps speakers and writers further their reach.

 - Six important pages to include on your “starter” website.

-Here’s a freebie you’ll definitely use – a Page Planner to help you map out the key content that will go on every page of your website.
+Here’s a freebie you’ll definitely use: My Website Page Planner will help you map out the key content that will go on every page of your website.

 When creating a website, remember this rule of thumb: